 This is where ShoeGuide focuses our efforts on assisting those suffering from plantar fasciitis.
 Ensuring that you wear running shoes and casual shoes that are developed specifically for plantar fasciitis in mind will go a long way in the healing process.

-Man's foot highlighting heel pain associated with plantar fasciitis.
+Stock photo of a foot highlighting heel pain associated with plantar fasciitis.

-Frequently Asked Questions Regarding the Best Running shoes for Plantar Fasciitis
+Frequently Asked Questions Regarding the Best Running Shoes for Plantar Fasciitis

 Walking and running are a staple of everyday life.
 Being affected with plantar fasciitis can raise many questions and concerns about your future as a walker or runner.
 It isn’t normal to have pain when moving around.
 Some of the most common questions that we have received are answered below.